Raptors dunk their way to 3-2 series lead over Bucks

 Toronto never lost control, although Antetokounmpo still had many marvellous moments and finished the night with 30 points and nine rebounds, while Malcolm Brogdon had 19.

+Carroll said the difference since Toronto was throttled in Game 3 has been a weekend film session that was very difficult but really productive.

+“It was just a heated film session,” said Carroll.
+“Heated film sessions can go one of two ways – bad or good.
+We came together and we saw the problem.
+Then we kept building from it.”

-The game was never in doubt, and Toronto’s bench players finished the game.
+Game 5 was never in doubt, and Toronto’s bench players finished the game.
 Fans ended the night chanting, “Raps in six, Raps in six!”

 Should a Game 7 be needed after the two teams tangle on Thursday in Milwaukee, that would take place Saturday in Toronto.Report Typo/Error